 The Red Light District

-The only point in the canal where you can view 7 bridges at one time…
+The cruise takes you to theonly point in the canal where you can view 7 bridges at one time…

-Skinny Bridge – The bridge that struggles to allow 2 pedestrians to pass by each other…
+The Skinny Bridge is perhaps Amsterdam’s most famous.
+It is so narrow, it struggles to allow 2 pedestrians to pass by each other…

-I thoroughly enjoyed this canal cruise.
+This is such an enjoyable canal cruise and I highly recommend booking.
 There are many different types that Blue Boat offer so check their website for details.